sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 ### Buggy Executor

 A buggy executor can:
-* Wait an arbitrary amount of time to approve or execute a deployment that has been signed by the Gnosis Safe owners.
+* Wait an arbitrary amount of time to approve or execute a Merkle root that has been signed by the Gnosis Safe owners.
   * Remedy: The Gnosis Safe owners can cancel the deployment at any time.
 * Partially execute a deployment.
   * Remedy: Users can batch critical actions into a single call using [`Multicall`](https://github.com/mds1/multicall) or Gnosis Safe's [`MultiSend`](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/libraries/MultiSend.sol).
 If a deployment stalls, the executor will either execute the batched call or not.